Nikithakatta30/AdventureWorksLT-Data-Engineering-Project/README.md

 # Introduction:

-This project showcases the implementation of a data engineering pipeline using the Medallion Architecture on Azure.
-The source data is based on the AdventureWorksLT2014 dataset, which has been transformed and optimized for analytics using various Azure services.
+This project demonstrates the implementation of a data engineering pipeline using the Medallion Architecture on Azure.
+The source data is derived from the AdventureWorksLT2014 dataset, which has been transformed and optimized for analytics using a variety of Azure services.

 # Architecture:

-Medalian architecture is used in this project which consists of Gold, Silver and Bronze layer.
-In bronze layer there is a raw data, in silver layer first level of transformed data and in gold layer there is refined data.
+The project leverages the Medallion Architecture, comprising three layers:

+Bronze Layer: Contains raw, unprocessed data.
+Silver Layer: Holds data that has undergone the first level of transformation, such as data type conversions.
+Gold Layer: Stores refined and optimized data, ready for analytics.

 ![project architecture](https://camo.githubusercontent.com/37573774dd97aa2f646ce074d8c8c731a1f52285fa6c6a0694058dfacbd55151/68747470733a2f2f6d656469612e6c6963646e2e636f6d2f646d732f696d6167652f4435363232415148417847655043376e415a512f6665656473686172652d736872696e6b5f313238302f302f313730353932333931313530323f653d3137323637303430303026763d6265746126743d7a4e61702d383772316135563157636943485a737778333456664a626c65627148487955324177754b7767)

 # Tools and Technology:

-1. Languages: Python, Pyspark, SQL
+1. Languages: Python, PySpark, SQL
-2. Azure Services: Azure SQL Databases, Azure SQL Server, Azure Data Lake Storage Gen2,Azure Data Factory, Azure Key Vault, Azure Databricks, Azure Synapse Analytics
+Azure Services: Azure SQL Database, Azure SQL Server, Azure Data Lake Storage Gen2 (ADLS Gen2), Azure Data Factory (ADF), Azure Key Vault, Azure Databricks, Azure Synapse Analytics

 # Source:

-In this project we used AdventureWorksLT data, which consists of multiple tables related to sales such as information related to customers and orders.
-This data is stored in SQL Databases.
+The project uses the AdventureWorksLT2014 dataset, which includes various tables related to sales, such as customer and order information.
+This data is stored in Azure SQL Database.

-# Steps Involved For Data Ingestion:
+# Data Ingestion Steps:

-1. Data is stored in Azure SQL Database, stored the password in the key vault in secrets for the privacy.
+Data Storage: The data is stored in Azure SQL Database, with passwords securely stored in Azure Key Vault.
-2. Created a Azure Data Factory, using linked services connected to the ADLSGEN2, Azure SQL DB and Key vault and published.
-Most important, to use key vault in other linked services.
-First key vault should be created and published then only it can be used.
+Azure Data Factory (ADF) Setup: Created ADF, connected it to ADLS Gen2, Azure SQL Database, and Key Vault via linked services.
+It’s crucial to publish Key Vault first to use it in other linked services.
-3. Created Dataset for a configfile.
-Ingesting multiple tables from SQL DB to ADLSGEN2, so using configfile which is the metadata which consists of source schema, source table name, sink container and sink folder.
+Config File: Developed a config file as metadata, specifying source schema, source table name, sink container, and sink folder for ingesting multiple tables from SQL DB to ADLS Gen2.
-4. Created parameters for both the datasets to the arguments src_schema, src_table, sink_container, sink_folder
+Parameterization: Added parameters for both datasets to handle arguments like src_schema, src_table, sink_container, and sink_folder.
-5. Created Dataset for ADLSGEN2 and SQL DB also.
-Created a pipeline with Lookup activity, for each activity and copy activity.
+Pipeline Creation: Created datasets for ADLS Gen2 and SQL DB.
+Built a pipeline utilizing Lookup, For Each, and Copy activities for data ingestion.

-# Steps Involved For Data Transformation:
+# Data Transformation Steps:

-For transforming the data we used databricks, created a compute and 3 notebooks for mount, silver layer and gold layer.
-In mount, created a connection between bronze layer in adlsgen2, silver layer and gold layer.
+Data transformation was conducted in Azure Databricks:

-Used silver layer for first level transformations, gold layer for further transformations.
+Notebook Creation: Three notebooks were created—for mounting, silver layer transformation, and gold layer transformation.
+Mounting: Established connections between the Bronze layer in ADLS Gen2, and the Silver and Gold layers.
+Silver Layer: Applied first-level transformations.
+Gold Layer: Executed further transformations, such as converting column names to uppercase.

-# Steps Involved In Loading Data To Synapse Analytics:
+# Loading Data Into Synapse Analytics:

-All the data in silver and gold layer is in delta file format.
-As this file format cannot be used for analytics purposes.
-To do this, used synapse analytics. created a serverless pool names DB_0815.
-Next created linked services to ADLSGEN2 gold layer.
-Created a view using the sql script for converting the
+The data in the Silver and Gold layers is stored in Delta file format, which is not directly usable for analytics.
+To make it accessible:

+Synapse Analytics Setup: Set up a serverless SQL pool named DB_0815.
+Linked Services: Connected Synapse Analytics to the ADLS Gen2 Gold layer.
+Stored Procedure: Created a stored procedure to convert Delta files into a tabular format suitable for Power BI analytics.
+This transformed data is now ready for advanced analytics and reporting.

+This data can be used for further analytics purposes.